This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Ink -- Immerse in cold water

-• Lipstock --Gently rub with white bread
+• Lipstick --Gently rub with white bread

 • Pine Sap -- A customer told us he uses isopropyl alcohol to remove pine sap from his clothing.
 We found that neither isopropyl alcohol nor nail polish remover (acetone) affected the wool or the color, but we haven't tested with actual pine sap.